 Modern Still Life prevailed during art movements like Impressionism and Post-Impressionism.
 Notably, during Post-Impressionism, Vincent van Gogh brought Still Life painting to life with his expressive and flower and vase paintings.
 An example of this includes his piece, Sunflowers (1889).

-Another French artist from Post-Impressionism, Paul Cézanne, painted Still Lifes with fruit, bread, bottles, and baskets atop a seemingly toppling table, as in The Basket of Apples (c.
+A French artist from Post-Impressionism, Paul Cézanne, painted Still Lifes with fruit, bread, bottles, and baskets atop a seemingly toppling table, as in The Basket of Apples (c.
 1895).
 The difference between these paintings and the more realistic Dutch Still Life paintings was that these modern artists used more expressive brushstrokes, colors, and different perspectives.

 La Corbeille de pommes (‘The Basket of Apples’, 1893) by Paul Cézanne; Paul Cézanne, Public domain, via Wikimedia Commons